 Thank you for your interest in the Hot Springs Area Chamber of Commerce!
 We have over 250 dedicated businesses and individuals working to improve the business climate in Hot Springs by:

-Producing events that bring people to Hot Springs and encourage them to do their business here, such as; Spring Fling Home & Garden Show, Wine Walk & Putt Challenge, 4th of July Events, Badger Clark Cowboy Music and Stories Gathering, Holiday Shopping Extravaganza.
-We also promote other events such as The Dakota Mud Run, Black Hills Color Fun Run, The Fall Festival and Christmas in the Hills, to name a few.
+Producing events that bring people to Hot Springs and encourage them to do their business here, such as; Fall River Hot Air Balloon Festival, Spring Fling Home & Garden Show, Wine Walk & Putt Challenge, 4th of July Events and more.
+We also promote other events such as Main Street Arts & Crafts Festival, Hot Springs Farmers Markets, and Christmas in the Hills, to name a few.

 Promotion and press coverage for new businesses or businesses that have changed locations and/or management; such as monthly ambassador visits, ribbon cutting, and events.